Doctor insights on:

 Hip MRI shows "chondrolabral separation" what does that mean?
 One hip has a paralabral cyst also but says soft tissues are in tact

 Dettachment: It means that the labrum (structure located around the rim of the socked)has separated from itparalabral cyst are usually very common and indicates early degenerative changes of the labrum. ...Read more

 Mri or magnetic resonance imaging is one of the more recently developed imaging modalities available to physicians.
 It uses powerful magnets to generate images.
 There is no ionizing radiation which is a major advantage over many other modalities.
 Mri is the best imaging exam that we have for most soft tissue and joint related problems.
 There are radiologists ...Read more

-MRI ARTHROGRAM LEFT HIP ; A very small subchondral cyst was noted along the lateral roof of the right acetabulum
+MRI ARTHROGRAM LEFT HIP ; A very small subchondral cyst was noted along the lateral roof of the right acetabulum What does this mean?

 Early DJD: Subchondral cysts mean cysts in the bone underneath the cartilage, and are a reaction of the bone to degenerative and stress related changes about the joint space.
 These are usually seen with some cartilage damage and narrowing of the joint space adjacent to the cyst.
 Many people are asymptomatic with small cysts. ...Read more

 What's the difference between a MRI and hip arthrogram?
 I had an MRI scan done on my hip and it didn't find anything.
-But i still have severe hip pain.
+But I still have severe hip pain.
 The doctor has ordered a hip arthrogram.
 What's the difference?